nmarcelis/ouster_example/README.md

 See the `README.md` in each subdirectory for details.

+## Installation

+There are a few packages that you will need to install:

+ sudo apt-get install ros-melodic-ouster-driver

+ sudo apt-get install dnsmasq

 ## Steve's Directions

 So ouster gives you some tools to set up a direct connection to the sensor from you computer.
 I'd argue these are a bit obtuse and they should really provide a set of scripts to set this up automatically as a daemon.
 However, since I am also using this as a development tool, I don't want this always running in the background on my machines so I provide the directions below to setup the network connection.